hong-hu-liu/Lorenz_1980_model_simul/README.md

 -A script that actually integrates the L80 model using a standard RK4 scheme ("int_Lorenz9D.m")

-- "run_Lorenz80_model.m" is the main script that calls the above functions to integrate the L80 model.
+-The script "run_Lorenz80_model.m" is the main script that calls the above functions to integrate the L80 model.
 It produces a figure showing time series of the model and a projection of the L80 model's attractor

 In "run_Lorenz80_model.m"
 par_id = 1 corresponds to the High-low Frequency (HLF) regime analyzed in [CLSM24] and [CLM21]